earlew/pwp_python_00/README.md

 PWP.run(met_data='somewhere_else.nc', overwrite=False, diagnostics=False)
 ```

-To get a feel for how this code/model is organized, the `PWP.run()` would be a good place to start.
-This function has detailed doc-file, so it should be self-explanatory.
+To get a feel for how this code/model is organized, the `PWP.run()` function would be a good place to start.
+This function has a fairly detailed doc-file, so it should be self-explanatory.

 This repository also contains sample surface forcing and initial profile data files.
 Therefore, if you copy this repository to your local directory, you should be able to run the model immediately.

-The code was written using Python version 2.7.6.
+This code was written using Python version 2.7.6.